yast/yast.github.io/_posts/2021-07-27-digest-of-yast-development-sprints-127-128.md

 ---

 It's summer in Europe and that means vacations for most members of the YaST Team at SUSE.
-Although that may imply less frecuent blogging, we have some news to share with you today, like:
+Although that may imply less frequent blogging, we have some news to share with you today, like:

 - Taking over the development of the (open)SUSE Release Tools
 - Improvements in the new `check-profile` command